-Recent important milestones for Canadian Catholics have increased high-level contact between the Holy See and Canada.
+Recent important milestones for Canadian Catholics have been the occasion for high-level contact between the Holy See and Canada.
 Pope Benedict XVI canonized two Canadian saints, Saint Frère André in 2010 and Saint Kateri Tekakwitha in 2012.
-On both occasions, senior federal cabinet ministers led Canadian delegations to Rome for the canonization ceremonies.
-The Archbishop of Toronto, Thomas Collins, was elevated to Cardinal in 2012, followed by the Archbishop of Quebec, elevated to Cardinal in February 2014, along with 18 other churchmen from around the world.
-On both occasions, senior Canadian delegations attended the elevation ceremonies.
+In recent years, two Canadian archbishops were named to the College of Cardinals: Cardinal Thomas Collins, Archbishop of Toronto, was named in 2012 by Pope Benedict XVI, and Cardinal Gérald Lacroix, Archbishop of Quebec, was named in 2014 by Pope Francis.
+Canada was represented by senior Canadian delegations on these occasions.

-The most recent visit of a pope to Canada was in 2002, when Pope John Paul II hosted World Youth Day in Toronto.
+The most recent visit of a pope to Canada was in 2002, when Pope John Paul II hosted World Youth Day which was celebrated by the Catholic Church in Toronto.
 Pope John Paul II also visited Canada in 1987 and 1984.

-In terms of foreign policy, in addition to freedom of religion, the Holy See promotes justice and peace, disarmament, protection of the environment, inter-religious and inter-faith dialogue, and the sanctity of life.
-Both Canada and the Holy See attach considerable importance to relations with Latin America and Asia.
+In terms of foreign policy, the Holy See promotes human rights, justice and peace, disarmament, protection of the environment, inter-religious dialogue, and the sanctity of life.

 Dennis A. Savoie is the Ambassador of Canada to the Holy See.